 Make that list

 We love everything old school including sticky notes and making elaborate lists.
 No matter how boring it sounds, jotting things down is your best chance in staying away from the all-consuming feeling of regret of having left behind something.
 Make a column for essentials and one for desirables.
 Once you start to segregate things on paper do you realize you can do without a number of things.
 How many times have we tried to squeeze in an extra pair of pants in an already stuffed suitcase?
-Luggage limitation is a thing.
-Accept it!
+Airline luggage limitation is a thing – accept it.

 Pro tip: roll your clothes instead of the traditional way of folding them.
 You will see that this not only prevents those dreadful creases but saves you a ton of suitcase space.

 With shoes, there’s just one simple thumb rule: it’s not about the volume of shoes, it’s about versatility.
 You don’t need two different pairs of heels for dinner soirees, and another couple pairs of boots for the rainy days; instead one of each kind – whether its boots, kicks or heels – should cut it.

 Airport prices for plug adaptors are an absolute rip-off.
 Hairdryers, mobile phones, cameras .. you’ll need an adaptor to plug an electronic device from one country to a wall outlet of another.
 You can’t be forgetting this!